joomlatools/joomlatools-server/README.md

 > Containers should do one thing.
 Containers should stop when that thing stops.

 and the S6 init system is designed to do exactly that!
 Joomlatools Server still behaves like other Docker images and fit in with the existing ecosystem of images.

-## Sites

-Each application can provide multiple websites.
-Sites are proxied through Apache and served by the build in FastCGI Swoole Server.
-A sites Apache vhost configuration is automatically loaded from `/var/www/sites/[name]/config/apache/server.conf`

-Each application can provide multiple websites.
-By default a websites is served using PHP-FPM, through the FastCGI proxy service.

-> A site is stateless single-threaded process run through FastCGI.

 ## Composer